pebblecode/pebble-handbook/great-people/hiring-great-talent/developer/process/how-to-measure.md

 ### A good candidate would:
 * Have extensive experience developing web with technologies on their CV.
 * Some web-related personal projects.
+  - _are we going to have the discpline to look at their code properly? how do we evaulate a personal project?_

 ### Interview questions/exercises:
 * Battleships